 How to find the answers you need

-- I realized I had to make things; it was no longer just a hobby.
+I realized I had to make things; it was no longer just a hobby.
 It became my new anti-depressant.

 What will next year be about for you?

-Sometimes I feel like I only have questions and no answers.
-I feel lost and don’t know where to go or what to do with my self… This is when you need to sit down and think hard about your life, but of course it is a difficult job to do.
+This is when you need to sit down and think hard about your life, but of course it is a difficult job to do.
 You might feel too overwhelmed by inner questions to even get started.
 Not even google can present the right answers, especially when the questions are of a more personal nature.
-Maybe they involve your present and future plans, you setting your own goals or rethinking the situation that you’re in.
+Maybe they involve your present and future plans, how you can set your own goals in life or rethinking the situation that you’re in.
 Sometimes you’re forced to do this, by the situation you’re in, sometimes you choose the change yourself and go looking for it.
 Whatever the situation, you really really need to focus on life issues sometimes in your life.
+More often than not, really.
 I truly believe that this is important work!
 But how to start you ask?

-- Despite the appearance of being separate individuals, we are all connected to patterns of intelligence governing the cosmos.
+Despite the appearance of being separate individuals, we are all connected to patterns of intelligence governing the cosmos.

-/Deepak Chopra
+Deepak Chopra

 How to find your own answers step-by-step:

-1. Write down your questions!
+1. Write down your questions.

 2. Then answer them yourself!

-Writing prompt: Soul searching in my diary
+Writing prompt: Soul searching in the diary

 I printed my list of questions about things I need to ponder and make decisions about (see photo at the top of this post)!
 I brought the list with me on the train and then cut out each question (one row at a time) and glued it into my diary!
 Then I wrote about the corresponding subject.
 When I started with “I want” I knew the answer was closer than I had expected!
 I mean, I know what I want, but… I need to focus.
 To GTD (get things done!)!
 I need to stop some things that occupies my time and shift my attention to other stuff that might be more difficult but that will take me closer to my goals (new and old).